Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/network-diagrams.md

 UpdateRelStyle(user, openwebui, $offsetX="-100", $offsetY="-50")
 ```

-### Ollama and Sage WebUI, Separate Networks
+### Ollama and Sage.is AI-UI, Separate Networks

-Here, `Ollama` and `Sage WebUI` are deployed in separate Docker networks, potentially leading to connectivity issues.
+Here, `Ollama` and `Sage.is AI-UI` are deployed in separate Docker networks, potentially leading to connectivity issues.

 ```mermaid
 C4Context